north bay trumpet

 - Do not use the cleaning snake in the

-- It is not wide enough to make contact
+valve casing (it is not wide enough to make contact with

-with the valve casing and the brush may scratch the
+the valve casing and the brush may scratch the inside of

 - Use a valve brush (designed for this